tesfaldetweldeselassie/R-code-of-thesis/README.md

-# R-code-of-thesis
+# R Code for Master's Thesis

-The full R code used throughout the thesis.
+This repository contains the R code used for the analyses presented in the thesis:

+"Identifying subtypes of gestational diabetes mellitus using early pregnancy characteristics and predicting subtype membership."

+The repository includes code for:
+- Data preprocessing
+- Multiple imputation (MICE)
+- Latent class modelling (VarSelLCM)
+- Sensitivity analyses
+- Prediction modelling (multinomial LASSO)

-The data used in this study are not publicly available due to ethical and privacy restrictions.
-This repository contains only the R code used for data preprocessing, multiple imputation, latent class analysis, sensitivity analyses, and prediction modelling.
+The underlying data are not publicly available due to ethical and privacy restrictions.